In this example, learn how to:

 The Fixed-Point Tool simulates the model, which now contains the lookup table approximation.

-The Run Browser shows that the signals with specified tolerances pass in the model using the lookup table approximation.
+The Workflow Browser shows that the signals with specified tolerances pass in the model using the lookup table approximation.